Morena (given name)

-Morena is an Italian, Portuguese and Spanish feminine given name derived from the term moreno, meaning "brown, brown-haired."
+Morena is an Italian, Portuguese and Spanish feminine given name derived from the term moreno, meaning "brown, brown-haired".
 It is a popular name in Argentina, where it was the second most popular name given to baby girls born in Córdoba, Argentina in 2009.
-It is a popular name in South Africa too, mainly among Sotho, Tswana and Pedi speaking people.
-The name means king or chief and is usually given to boys of regal lineage,it is also used to praise God/Jesus.
+It is a popular name in South Africa too, mainly among Sotho, Tswana and Pedi-speaking people.
+The name means "king" or "chief" and is usually given to boys of regal lineage; it is also used to praise God/Jesus.
+The name is also found in Slavic nations, most probably linked to the Slavic goddess named Morena or Morana.